Malatras out at SUNY amid firestorm

 Malatras said in a letter to Merryl Tisch, chairwoman of the SUNY Board of Trustees, that he will vacate the post Jan.
 14.

 The trustees hired Malatras in August 2020 at the behest of then Gov. Andrew Cuomo.
-Before that, Malatras, a member of Cuomo's inner circle, had worked on Cuomo's pandemic memoir, a project for which the then governor was paid more than $5 million by his publisher.
+In the weeks leading up to his appointment, Malatras, a member of Cuomo's inner circle, was one of several public employees who worked on Cuomo's pandemic memoir, a project for which the then-governor was paid more than $5 million by his publisher.

-Malatras was also involved in editing a controversial state Health Department report that critics charge undercounted the true number of COVID-related nursing home fatalities in New York at a time when Cuomo was claiming credit for New York having a more successful pandemic response than other states.
+Malatras also had a key role in editing a controversial state health department report that critics charge undercounted the true number of Covid-related nursing home fatalities in New York at a time when Cuomo was claiming credit for New York having a more successful pandemic response than other states.

 “The recent events surrounding me over the past week have become a distraction over the important work that needs to be accomplished as SUNY emerges from COVID-19," Malatras said in a statement released by the SUNY communications office.